mbsimonovic/terraform-aws-service-catalog/modules/services/ecs-service/README.md

 If you want to deploy this repo in production, check out the following resources:

-- [examples/for-production folder](/examples/for-production): The `examples/for-production` folder contains sample code optimized for direct usage in production.
+- [examples/for-production folder](/examples/for-production): The `examples/for-production` folder contains sample code
+  optimized for direct usage in production.
 This is code from the [Gruntwork Reference Architecture](https://gruntwork.io/reference-architecture), and it shows you how we build an end-to-end, integrated tech stack on top of the Gruntwork Service Catalog.

 ## Manage

 For information on how to manage your ECS service, see the documentation in the [module ecs](https://github.com/gruntwork-io/terraform-aws-ecs) repo.

+## Support

+If you need help with this repo, [post a question in our knowledge base](https://github.com/gruntwork-io/knowledge-base/discussions?discussions_q=label%3Ar%3Aterraform-aws-service-catalog) or [reach out via our support channels](https://docs.gruntwork.io/support) included with your subscription.
+If you’re not yet a Gruntwork subscriber, [subscribe now](https://www.gruntwork.io/pricing/).

 ## Contributions

-Contributions to this repo are very welcome and appreciated!
-If you find a bug or want to add a new feature or even contribute an entirely new module, we are very happy to accept pull requests, provide feedback, and run your changes through our automated test suite.
+Contributions to this repo are both welcome and appreciated!
+If you fix a bug, add a new feature, or even wish to contribute an entirely new module, we’re happy to accept pull requests, provide feedback, and run your changes through our automated test suite.

-Please see [Contributing to the Gruntwork Infrastructure as Code Library](https://gruntwork.io/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library/#contributing-to-the-gruntwork-infrastructure-as-code-library) for instructions.
+See our [contribution guide](https://docs.gruntwork.io/guides/working-with-code/contributing) for instructions.

 ## License